 Why Take on a Summer Job?

-Summer is your chance to rest and recharge after all of the demands and expectations of the school year.
-So, why would you want to take on a job that cuts into the time that’s supposed to be dedicated to leisure and fun?
+Summer offers a chance to rest and recharge after all of the demands and expectations of the school year.
+So, why would you want to take on a job that cuts into time dedicated to leisure and fun?

-Well, summer jobs for teens offer a number of convincing benefits, including:
+Well, summer jobs for teens offer several convincing benefits!
+Read on to learn more.

-- Money: Let’s start with the most obvious benefit first—taking on a summer job means you can earn some spending money that you can use to fund your passions, hobbies, or social activities.
+Let’s start with the most obvious benefit first.
+Taking on a summer job means you can earn some spending money.
+And then?
+You can use that money to fund your passions, hobbies, and social activities.

-- Transferable skills: Even if your summer job isn’t in the career field you ultimately want to pursue, you’ll still build soft skills (everything from communication and teamwork to time management and problem-solving) that you can use to impress future employers.
-A whopping 85% of job success comes from well-developed soft skills and people skills.
+Even if your summer job isn’t in the career field you ultimately want to pursue, you’ll still build soft skills that you can use to impress future employers.
+Soft skills include everything from communication and teamwork to time management and problem-solving.
+And did you know that a whopping 85 percent of job success comes from well-developed soft skills and people skills?

-- Work experience: Beyond the skills you’re picking up, you’re also gaining work experience and learning what it takes to thrive as a professional—which improves your resume and helps you land future jobs.
-91% of employers admit that they prefer candidates who have work experience.
+Beyond the skills you pick up, you’ll also gain work experience and learn what it takes to thrive as a professional.
+This can improve your resume and help you land future jobs.
+That’s right: 91 percent of employers admit they prefer candidates who have work experience.

-- Connections: Have you heard the “it’s not what you know, but who you know” cliché?
-While it might seem worthy of an eye roll, it’s true.
-Summer jobs give you the opportunity to build professional relationships with people who can offer advice, act as references, and boost your future career in other ways.
+Have you heard the “it’s not what you know, but who you know” cliché?
+While it might seem worthy of an eye roll, it’s also true.
+Summer jobs offer the opportunity to build professional relationships with people who can offer advice, act as references, and boost your future career in other ways.

 Sure, a summer job means a little less time for relaxation and fun.
 But, this isn’t a zero-sum game.
-Even a job that requires a few hours a week is a great outlet to earn both money and professional experience, while still leaving you plenty of time to enjoy your summer break.
+Even a job that requires just a few hours a week is a great outlet to earn both money and professional experience.
+Better yet?
+It still leaves you plenty of time to enjoy your summer break.

-Even a job that requires a few hours a week is a great outlet to earn both money and professional experience, while still leaving you plenty of time to enjoy your summer break.
+Even a job that requires just a few hours a week is a great outlet to earn both money and professional experience.
+Better yet?
+It still leaves you plenty of time to enjoy your summer break.

 Where Can Teens Find a Summer Job?

-You admit that a summer job sounds like a good idea, but now you’re faced with this question: How and where do you find one?
+So, you admit that a summer job sounds like a good idea.
+But now you’re faced with this question: How and where do you find one?

 There are different routes you can take to find a summer position that’s the right fit for you, including: